CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tabs>}}

-3. After the upgrade command completes, confirm the upgrade was successful.
+3. Confirm the upgrade was successful:

 {{<tabs "TabID230" >}}